CCCU TRAINING IN

 CEUs meet Utah DOPL/licensure requirements for Psychologists, Professional Counselors, and Substance Abuse Counselors.
-CEUs have been approved by the Utah Chapter of the NASW (Social Workers).
+CEUs have been approved for Social Workers through the Utah Chapter of the NASW.
 Hours may be counted toward requirements for certification in Psychodrama.
 A Saturday session is 6 training hours, a semester is 24 training hours and and if all are taken together a total of 48+ hours can be accumulated in one year.
 If a training session exceeds the anticipated number of hours that amount will be credited if allowed by the CEU credit authorizing body.

 Previous training in psychodrama is not required.
 These sessions are for anyone from first time attendee to master trainer.
 They are designed to systematically and sequentially introduce one to the method, but all sessions are designed to stand alone so that attendance at all sessions is not required.